ClickHouse/ClickHouse/docs/en/operations/table_engines/index.md

 - `*Log`

     Lightweight [engines](log_family.md) with minimum functionality.
-They are the most effective in scenarios when you need to quickly write many small tables (up to 1 million rows) and read them later as a whole.
+They are the most effective in scenarios when you need to quickly write many small tables (up to about 1 million rows) and read them later as a whole.

     Engines of the family: